 7. Triangle Pose

 The triangle pose works to release lower back pain on each side individually.
 This yoga sequence for back pain stretches out the sides of your lower back to make sure that there is pain relief from every angle.
-This stretch is perfect for injury prevention or just to stretch out.

 - Start with your right foot facing forward and your left foot pointing to the right.